webyrd/imperishable-wonderland/perishable/wills-big-bad-boring-braindump-on-relational-programming/book.md

 [stable-model semantics for ASP]

-[Ramana and Michael's mechanized proof of the correctness of mK-style unification with triangular substitutions and walk]
+[Ramana Kumar and Michael Norrish's mechanized proof of the correctness of mK-style unification with triangular substitutions and walk]

 [St. Petersburg work on semantics for OCanren (and perhaps miniKanren)]